-Testimonials Add in some real quotes from people who like your project to build credibility.
+Testimonials Add in some real quotes from customers to build credibility.

 Team photos People fund people.
 Show that you are a real person and make sure your page shows off your personality.

 Headings Use snappy subheading these to separate each section.